 Membe, flanked by Tanzania's defence minister Hussein Mwinyi, said a multi-national military force from Tanzania, Senegal, Libya and Sudan had gathered on the nearby island of Moheli, in support of the Union government of Comoros' army and was on the verge of a military strike to re-take Anjouan.

 He said there were many opportunities for a negotiated settlement, but Bacar, who came to power in a 2001 coup, squandered all those chances.
 "He is a liar," Membe said in reaction to Bacar's offer for more talks.
-The volatile islands

 The electoral crisis has paralysed the Union government of Comoros and brought back the political volatility that has been a hallmark of governance since the islands achieved independence from France in 1975; the tiny archipelago has weathered 19 successful and attempted coups to date since independence.